AbelCP-Design/clear-picture-sa-framework/src/sa-principles/index.md

   <p>Each principle addresses a specific design challenge that affects operators, engineers, and teams as they monitor and respond to real-time process information.</p>

   <p>The Clear Picture SA framework evolves as new principles emerge through real-world testing, research, and practical implementation experience.</p>

+  <p>The framework draws from established Situation Awareness (SA) models originally developed in aviation, military, and healthcare — fields where real-time operational decisions require clear perception, comprehension, and projection.
+Clear Picture SA adapts these principles to the context of industrial operations and process monitoring.</p>

 </div>

 <div style="border: 1px solid #ddd; border-radius: 10px; padding: 30px 20px; margin: 30px 0; background-color: #fafafa; box-shadow: 0 2px 4px rgba(0,0,0,0.05);">